Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 If its wearer is light enough (accounting for gear), the apparatus can be used to glide, but only in wide-open spaces where there is room to maneuver.
 The wearer can become airborne by stepping or jumping off a high place, or by performing a high jump to take off from level ground.
 While aloft, the wearer gains a flying speed equal to its walking speed, with the following limitations: except in a significant updraft, the wearer can't use the glider to gain altitude, and the glider descends 1 foot for every 10 feet of horizontal distance covered.
 At the end of the flight, the wearer lands on its feet and the glider is intact.
 If the wearer tries to accelerate the rate of descent, the glider breaks, and the wearer falls.

 The glider has AC 12, 1 hit point, and a 15-foot wingspan.
 Any damage causes it to break and become inoperable.
-A [[5.
-Mechanics/Spells/Mending.md\|mending]] cantrip can repair the damage, provided all the broken pieces are present.
+A mending cantrip can repair the damage, provided all the broken pieces are present.

 #### Crypt 14